talhagit/Web-Scraping-Invisalign.com-doctors-with-Scrapy-and-Selenium/README.md

 **Prerequisite:**

-pip install Scrapy
+* pip install Scrapy

-pip install selenium
+* pip install selenium

 In addition you will need to install firefox Gecko driver from : https://github.com/mozilla/geckodriver/releases/tag/v0.23.0

+ **How to Run:**

+ On Cmd, go to the directory:
+ scrapy runspider Invisalign.py

 **Overview**